gkotian/gkotian.github.io/travels/_posts/2010-02-17-angkor-wat.md

 German friend - Juli - had found another guesthouse where a single bed cost only 1 USD per night.
 To be honest, I liked my current room and didn't want to leave, but it would be more practical to stay close to people I would be hanging out with, so I decided to move there.

+When I told Mr. Ni Ni that I was checking out, he seemed to be more angry than disappointed.
+I clearly didn't remind him of his best friend then.
+He angrily told me that I shouldn't listen to the Chinese girl as she is not a nice person.
+He also forgot about the 1 dollar "discount" he had promised me the previous evening.

 The other guesthouse was called Garden Village, and it came with a rooftop bar.
 This place was also nice, and I rented for myself a single bed in one of the huts there.

 {% include image.html
     img="assets/travels/2010-02-17-my-bed.jpg"